 The wealth of the ONL’s repertoire is reflected in a vast series of recordings which have regularly won important awards including Ravel’s Bolero in 1984 to Debussy’s complete orchestral works under the baton of Jun Märkl (Naxos) and a CD of works by Thierry Escaich released in 2011 (Universal).
 Leonard Slatkin leads two ambitious recording projects, the complete symphonic works of both Ravel and Berlioz (Naxos).

 The ONL is a pioneer in community engagement and is the only French orchestra to have developed two annual orchestra projects for young musicians.
 It has developed ambitious projects for schools, lecture series, participatory concerts for families and other ground-breaking activities outside of the concert hall.
 It is also proud to offer heavily discounted tickets to young audience members.

-As an institution of the City of Lyon, the Orchestre National de Lyon is funded by the French Ministry of Culture and the Rhône-Alpes Region.
+The Orchestre National de Lyon, a City of Lyon institution, is funded by the French Ministry of Culture and the Auvergne-Rhône-Alpes Region.